We’ll give you a ride. We’ll bring your lunch.

 Membership: If you are 60 years of age or older, you can become a member.
 There is no cost to join.
 Just visit one of our facilities to enroll and receive your discount card.

 Nutrition: Midday meals are offered at the senior centers throughout the parish five days a week, excluding holidays.
 These meals are available to any person 60 years old and above and their spouses.
-Click here to see monthly menu.
+Here is calendar of our monthly menu.

 Meals are provided to homebound persons throughout the parish.
 In order to qualify, individuals must be homebound, unable to prepare a meal for themselves and have no other means of receiving a meal.
 Other criteria may also apply.